 Lebanon Valley College uses MeritPages from readMedia to publicize your achievements and campus activities, such as studying abroad, making the dean’s list, or winning a scholarship.
 It creates personalized stories regarding these accomplishments, publishes them online at MeritPages.com, and sends them to your hometown newspapers.
 This makes sure you receive credit for the good work you are doing on campus, which helps with summer jobs, internships, and even job interviews and references after graduation.
-Visit lvc.meritpages.com to upload a photo and personalize your MeritPage!
+Claim your page at lvc.meritpages.com, and then take a moment to upload a photo and add additional activities and accomplishments!

-The Office of Audiovisual Technology is located on the lower level of Humanities, room 6.
+The Office of Audiovisual Technology is located on the lower level of Humanities in Room 6.
 Students may borrow audiovisual equipment for class-related use.
 Additional services include instruction in the operation and use of audiovisual equipment, activation of classroom technology systems, and copies of past campus recitals for purchase.
 When classes are in session, the office is open Monday through Thursday, 8 a.m.–8 p.m., and Friday, 8 a.m.–4:30 p.m.; otherwise, Monday through Friday, 8 a.m.–4 p.m.

-The Office of Public Safety is concerned about the safety and security of each individual on campus.
+The Office of Public Safety cares about the safety and security of individuals on campus.
 There are public safety personnel on duty seven days a week, providing services such as campus patrol, incident reporting, traffic and parking control, escort assistance, lost items, identification, and prevention programs.
-Members of the public safety staff are certified in CPR and use of an automated external defibrillator (AED).
+Members of the public safety staff are certified in CPR and use of automated external defibrillator (AED).
 AED units are conveniently located in many College facilities.

 While the College is not responsible for the loss of or damage to personal property, students should report such losses or damage to College public safety personnel.
 The College encourages students to insure personal belongings and will assist with security matters.